 Alice Smith, Lead Tutor in Theology and Youth Ministry at St Mellitus College, had a chat with three of our students:

-- Paul, who graduated from the BA in Theology and Youth Ministry in 2016.
-He is now on the MA in Theology, Ministry and Mission
+- Paul, a BA in Theology and Youth Ministry alumni, who is now on the MA in Theology, Ministry and Mission

-- Martha, a third year Theology and Youth Ministry student
+- Martha, a Theology and Youth Ministry alumna

-- Sam, a first year Theology and Youth Ministry student
+- Sam, a third year Theology and Youth Ministry student

 Many of our students are initially introduced to St Mellitus College through personal recommendation.
 What drew you to studying at SMC?